-For the purposes of the present document the following symbols apply:
+For the purposes of the present document, the following symbols apply:

-for the purposes of the present document the following symbols apply.
-2G-SGSN The GSM GPRS-only part of an SGSN.
-3G-SGSN The UMTS-only part of an SGSN.
-Ga Charging data collection interface between a CDR transmitting unit (e.g., an SGSN or a GGSN) and a CDR receiving functionality (a CGF).
 Gb Interface between an SGSN and a BSS.

 Gc Interface between a GGSN and an HLR.

 Gd Interface between a SMS-GMSC and an SGSN, and between a SMS-IWMSC and an SGSN.

 Gf Interface between an SGSN and an EIR.

 Gi Reference point between GPRS and an external packet data network.
 Gn Interface between two GSNs within the same PLMN.
 Gp Interface between two GSNs in different PLMNs.
 The Gp interface allows support of GPRS network services across areas served by the co-operating GPRS PLMNs.
 Gr Interface between an SGSN and an HLR.
 Gs Interface between an SGSN and an MSC/VLR. kbit/s Kilobits per second.
-Mbit/s Megabits per second.
-1 Mbit/s = 1 million bits per second.
 R Reference point between a non-ISDN compatible TE and MT.
 Typically this reference point supports a standard serial interface.
-Reporting Area The service area for which a UE's location shall be reported.
+Um Interface between the mobile station (MS) and the GPRS fixed network part.
+The Um interface is the GPRS network interface for providing packet data services over the radio to the MS. The MT part of the MS is used to access the GPRS services through this interface.